henri/henri/README.md

 34f5452525ddc3727bb66729114ca8b4/raw/\
 500.spb-install-script.bash)"

-# SPB Install script should be run in a BASH shell
+# The SPB install command should be run in a BASH shell
 # Supported Operating Systems : MacOS and GNU/Linux
 ```